Oliveria Prescott

 Oliveria Louisa Prescott (3 September 1842 – 9 September 1919) was an English writer and composer.

 Biography

 Oliveria Prescott was born in London, the daughter of Frederick Joseph Prescott and Elizabeth Oliveria Russell.

 She studied with Lindsay Sloper and then at the Royal Academy of Music under George Alexander Macfarren.
 She became Macfarren's amenuensis.

 She lectured in harmony and composition for Newnham College, Cambridge, and also taught harmony at the High School for Girls in Baker Street, London.
 She died in London.

 Works

 Prescott composed several overtures, a piano concerto, shorter orchestral pieces, vocal and choral works and two symphonies.

+In 1876 Prescott's first symphony in B-flat “Alkestis” won third prize in a competition for new British symphonies that was held at the Alexandra Palace in north London.
+In that competition Charles Villiers Stanford's first symphony in B-flat took second place, while Francis William Davenport's symphony in D-minor was placed first.
+A total of 38 symphonies had been submitted to the competition.